 This is the first technique for resetting your check engine light without a scanner.
 In some car models, this works, and in others, it will still store the codes.

 The battery disconnection technique is a conventional way of resetting your car’s check engine light in some cars.

-If your car is giving that same check engine light on restarting, then it means that there is some serious problem in your car or your car stores the codes anyway.
+If your car gives that same check engine light on restarting, then it means there is some serious problem in your car, or your car stores the codes anyway.
 In such a case, it is highly recommended to check the codes with a scanner instead.

-Switching the ignition on and off is also one of the methods of hard reset without disconnecting batteries.
-Put the keys in your ignition and turn your ignition on and off consecutively after a span of a second in each step.
+Switching the ignition on and off is also one method of hard reset without disconnecting batteries.
+Put the keys in your ignition and turn your ignition on and off consecutively after a second in each step.

 Once it is done, see if the engine check light is still coming on or not.
 If the check light is off, you are ready to go, but if it is still coming on, get ready by reading the codes with a scanner instead.

 One possible way to reset the check engine light is to wait and let it go off by itself.
-It is a straightforward method; all you have to do is wait and continue driving your car for around three days.
-Car’s computers are designed to work in a continuous cycle and refresh their present state.
+It is a straightforward method; you have only to wait and continue driving your car for around three days.
+Cars’ computers work in a continuous cycle and refresh their present state.